MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Crash dumps**

 These tests help find issues with reliability, being able to test many different scenarios that may run into crashes, hangs, deadlocks, and so on.
 By collecting crash dumps as part of test failures, you can import the dumps directly into Visual Studio to further investigate what parts of the code are hitting these issues.
-Running functional tests from within Visual Studio makes it easy to replicate and debug failures, by showing you exactly where within the black box of the product the test fails, and by letting you test code changes and fixes quickly.
+Running functional tests from within Visual Studio makes it easy to replicate and debug failures, by letting you see into the black box to exactly where the test fails and by letting you test code changes quickly.

 To get started with debugging tests, see [Debug unit tests with Test Explorer - Visual Studio (Windows)](/visualstudio/test/debug-unit-tests-with-test-explorer)

 **In Azure**

 Azure DevOps can also help manage and validate these tests with the use of Test Plans.
-These can be used to ensure sign off with manual validation, and to run automated tests associated with product requirements.
+These tests can be used to ensure approval with manual validation, and to run automated tests associated with product requirements.
 More information on Azure Test Plans and using them to run automated testing can be found here:
 - [What is Azure Test Plans?
 Manual, exploratory, and automated test tools. - Azure Test Plans](/azure/devops/test/overview)
 - [Run automated tests from test plans - Azure Test Plans](/azure/devops/test/run-automated-tests-from-test-hub)